 - Rape is a type of sexual assault usually involving sexual intercourse or other forms of penetration (into the mouth, anus or vagina) carried out against a person without their consent.
 Consent needs to be ongoing and not forced and from all parties.
 All genders can be raped and there is support available if this is something you have experienced.

 Immediate and Ongoing Support

-- In addition to the University’s Student Support Services; Welfare, Wellbeing and AccessAbility, and the Students’ Union Advice Service, the Standing Together team can offer practical support and guidance in relation to unacceptable behaviours.
+- Standing Together team is made up of specialist Case Workers who are trained in receiving disclosures and offering support.
+They are all also trained Sexual Violence Liaison Officers.
+The team can offer practical support and guidance in relation to unacceptable behaviours.
 Our work involves supporting students on a 1:1 basis, and providing holistic support options and referrals, where relevant.
 After an initial needs and risk assessment, we can provide students with options in relation to reporting and support – including those detailed above and below.
 We can also support students in accessing services and coordinating this.
 In order to access this support, please leave your contact email address when completing the online disclosure form.
 For more information, please visit the campaigns tab of this system.